-We are five women authors, traveling together on the long and winding road to overnight success.
+We are three women authors, traveling together on the long and winding road to overnight success.
 And though the saying goes that happiness is the journey and not the destination, we believe it can be both.

 For more information, or to book an appearance, please contact Linda Apple at email@example.com

 Born and raised in the south, Linda Apple writes from her soul and speaks from her heart.
 Linda’s novels in her Moonlight Mississippi Series flow from her deep southern roots and the heritage instilled in her since childhood.
 Her fiction is influenced from the times spent with loved ones, friends, or even total strangers.
 Memories of stories told over a table laden with food and yarns spun while sipping sweet iced tea under the shade of a Mimosa tree fuel her imagination.
 Evening conversations on the front porch spoken over coffee, wine, perhaps something a little stronger or the comfortable silence shared while listening to the din of cicada and tree frog song in the thick, magnolia-perfumed air, all find a home in her books.

 As a result of Linda’s respect for her heritage, she also writes nonfiction to help others to preserve theirs.
 Her books, Writing Life and Writing from Your Soul are focused on people who do not consider themselves writers.
 She wrote these books to be unintimidating by making the chapters short and easy to understand.
 They are also full of ideas and tips.

 Linda is the grandmother of thirteen grandchildren.
 As a fun way of teaching them important life-lessons and skills she has started a line of children’s picture books called, Nonni and Poppa Stories.
 The first book is titled, Poppa’s Very Special Sunflower.
 In all her children’s books, Linda will have suggestions for activities and discussions which are also good for educators to use.